zacharesmer/light-server/Readme.md

 ## Other notes

 Add more patterns in lights.py.
 Any pattern function must have an entry in the `available_patterns` whitelist, which will also generate a button for it.
-Each pattern is run in a new thread, and when the stop button is pressed, the server updates a flag that is checked in a while loop surrounding the pattern function.
+Each pattern is run in a new thread, and when the stop button is pressed, the server updates an event that is checked in a while loop surrounding the pattern function.
 Because of this, long-running pattern functions will not stop correctly, so try to keep the repeating unit short.

 ## Plans
+- Make brightness slider work with all the patterns
 - Make the server something more legit and hardened than a flask development server
 - Connect some Google smart home actions to control the lights